 The Travel Experience in Japan

 Traveling by train in Japan is an experience that combines efficiency and hospitality.
 The announcement system, besides being functional, reflects the attention to detail that the Japanese have with their services.
-If you want to delve into railway vocabulary or better understand the announcements, listening attentively is an excellent learning exercise.
+If you want to delve into railway vocabulary or better understand the announcements, listening carefully is an excellent learning exercise.

-Common phrases on trains
+Common phrases inside the trains

 ドアが開きます。ご注意ください